Mum’s the word: HR’s doing well with privacy and confidentiality in summary:

 HR professionals should also be mindful of the different ways that data comes to them.

 For example, it’s easy to recognise that a person’s bank details must be kept secure.
-But what about that casual conversation between HR and a line manager over a drink at the pub?
-The one where an employee’s performance was mentioned… HR needs to keep this confidential, too, and they should be trained to understand the different ways that data might come to them.
+But, what about that casual conversation between HR and a line manager over a drink at the pub?
+The one where an employee’s performance was mentioned?
+HR needs to keep this confidential, too, and they should be trained to understand the different ways that data might come to them.

-How an HR system helps protect data
+How an HR system helps protect data, privacy and confidentiality

 Contact detail updates won’t get lost in email exchanges because they are made directly in HR systems; performance review conversations are documented and kept confidential; time management is accurate and stored securely; the list goes on!